 Need debt counselling or consolidation?

 Explore DebtBusters' solutions for reducing your interest rates and unlocking cash.Find out more

-Debt counselling is not free.
-The fees that you pay for debt counselling are standard rates that are set by the National Credit Regulator.
+However, there are standard fees that you pay for debt counselling and these are set by the National Credit Regulator.

 Irrespective of your age, if you see that you’re not coping with your debt, your best course of action is to consult a debt counsellor.
 Don’t wait for your creditors to issue warnings or take action against you, because then it might be too late and it may not be possible to help you.